This feature is available as part of the Honeycomb Enterprise and Pro plans.

 Datasets that contain metrics are periodic: data is captured at a regular, known interval, or granularity.
-For these Datasets, it’s helpful to ensure that all queries default to using that granularity or higher, which avoids spiky or confusing graphs.
+For these Datasets, it is helpful to ensure that all queries default to using that granularity or higher, which avoids spiky or confusing graphs.

-The Default Granularity setting allows you to specify the expected interval for a periodic dataset Queries in this Dataset won’t drop below the default granularity.
+The Default Granularity setting allows you to specify the expected interval for a periodic dataset Queries in this Dataset will not drop below the default granularity.
 You can still override the default on any individual queries, if needed.